dhaine/2014-11-06-fmv/novice/epi/02-tidy.md

 <pre class='in'><code>health.prod <- merge(health.wide, prod, by = "unique")</code></pre>

-`plyr` library has also the `join` function to merge together data frames. `plyr` has also other interesting funcitons.
+`plyr` library has also the `join` function to merge together data frames. `plyr` has other interesting functions as well.
 For example, when you `melt` the `prod` dataset, you noticed that `month` could be better formatted. `plyr` has the `mutate` function to add or replace existing columns, and it would be more interesting to order columns with `arrange` function: